 As a small business owner, tight control of the budget is essential to your success.
 But when it comes to the cost of SEO, ‘cheap’ can end up costing you dearly.

-If you don’t have time to research or understand what’s involved in SEO, your only focus may be the price.
+If you don’t have time to research or understand what’s involved in SEO, your only focus may be on SEO pricing.
 Unfortunately, that may not provide the right SEO strategy for your business or put you in the hands of the right people to maximise the chance of returns.

 A key principle to understand is there are no guarantees you will get results and the likelihood of your success is very much dependent on the strategy and level of SEO experience you employ.